Pass The Popcorn

 And now I’m an incredibly grumpy zombie.

-And why do you have so much time to do jigsaw puzzles?
-Don’t you have a quilt to finish?”
-I hear you ask.
-In fact, I don’t.
-Partway through row 11, when my second sewing machine once again lost its mind and refused to work, I threw down my denim patch in dismay and announced that I was going to find someone to finish it for me.
+I was partway through row 11, when my second sewing machine once again lost its mind and refused to work, I threw down my denim patch in dismay and announced that I was going to find someone to finish it for me.
 This is not “giving up”.
 This is simply a recognition that there are things I’m good at, and things I’m not.
 So I went in search of someone who was better at sewing than me.
 I posted an ad on the local Facebook page, and that was a bit of a bust, giving me only advice on how to fix my machine.
 I did get one offer to come over and “consult” because the quilter in question was “very particular” about her projects and didn’t want it to look like two different people had done the quilt and I didn’t realize that was even a thing, because I am not particular AT ALL.
 But then Ken mentioned that the lady across the street had said she taught sewing once, so on Monday, I walked over and interrupted her mowing her lawn to inquire about her willingness to help me out.
 A long shot, some might say, but she immediately said “Sure”, that she could try a few rows to see.

 I bundled some up and gave them to her in a bag.
 Less than half an hour later, I saw her coming up my sidewalk carrying the bag, and my heart sunk.
 She’d changed her mind, obviously.
 But no. As it turned out, she’s a VERY GOOD sewer, unlike me, and had done the three rows in the time it took me to sew one patch and swear at my machine like a sailor.
 The next day she called me over to look at all the now-completed rows, laid out on her living room floor, and I was a little overwhelmed and very grateful.
 Also, my carefully/haphazardly chosen pattern looked awesome.
 She’s going to finish the whole thing for me, and if she gets it done by Christmas, that’s still faster than I would have been able to do it.